atheiman/better-chef-rundeck/README.md

 The returned data includes Chef attributes that will be attached to nodes in Rundeck, allowing users to search for nodes in Rundeck based on Chef attributes.

+Additionally, you can specify specific organization if you have multiple chef organization.

 ```
-GET /organization/role:webserver
+GET /<organization>/role:webserver
 ```

-will return the same result as above method for specified organization.
+Above request will return the same result if you type the full name of your default organization.
+By chaning value of <organization>, you can query the same request to other existing chef organizations.

 ## Improvements from the `chef-rundeck` Gem